Updated October 2019

 Final Night at Sigiriya Cottage

-Arriving back at Sigiriya Cottage, we opted for an Ayurveda Massage in the village from a local herbalist at USD30 each, so definitely not Thai prices.
+Arriving back at Sigiriya Cottage, we opted for an Ayurveda Massage in the village from a local herbalist for USD30 each, which is definitely not a Thai price.

-Our evening sitting in the outdoor restaurant in candlelight was the perfect setting as staff provided a simple but delicious evening meal.
+Our evening sitting in the outdoor restaurant by candlelight was the perfect setting, as the staff provided a simple but delicious meal.

-We loved our time in Sigiriya Cottage and could quite happily stay longer in this peaceful garden.
+We loved our time in Sigiriya Cottage and could happily stay longer in this peaceful garden.

 Our two-day tour of Dambulla, Sigiriya, and Polonnaruwa was an unforgettable highlight of this part of Sri Lanka.

-And each restaurant chosen was sensational for its food, especially the new flavors.
+And each restaurant chosen was sensational for its food, especially the new flavours.

-So when you start planning your own itinerary of Sri Lanka, make sure to include these remarkable places.
+So, when you start planning your Sri Lanka itinerary, make sure to include these remarkable places.

-Tomorrow we would travel to the famous city of Kandy.
+Tomorrow, we will travel to the famous city of Kandy.